nissmar/FilmNoise/README.md

 ## Ours

-We add white circles to fixed-size black patches, preserving the mean of the pixel of the original image:
+We add white circles to fixed-size black patches (5x5), preserving the mean of the original pixel:
   <img src="film_grains/our_noise.jpg" width="800"/>

 # Examples